AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 very broadest form, embracing every fallen spirit.
 Where, then, did they find it?
 Whence did they import this idea?
-Can we doubt that the fathers could only have drawn it, as their writings testify, from the Bible itself?\"
+Can we doubt that the fathers could only have drawn it, as their writings testify, from the Bible itself?\"[^75]

 ## Testimony of the Catacombs.

-An illuminating sidelight is cast on the opinions of the early Christians by the inscriptions and emblems on the monuments in the Roman Catacombs.[^75] It is well known that from the end of the First to the end of the Fourth Century the early Christians buried their dead, probably with the knowledge and consent of the pagan authorities, in subterranean galleries excavated in the soft rock (*tufa*) that underlies Rome.
-These ancient cemeteries were first uncovered AD 1578.
+An illuminating sidelight is cast on the opinions of the early Christians by the inscriptions and emblems on the monuments in the Roman Catacombs.[^76] It is well known that from the end of the First to the end of the Fourth Century the early Christians buried their dead, probably with the knowledge and consent of the pagan authorities, in subterranean galleries excavated in the soft rock (*tufa*) that underlies Rome.
+These ancient cemeteries were first uncovered in 1578 AD.
 Already sixty excavations have been made extending five hundred and eighty-seven miles.
-More than six, some estimates say eight, million bodies are known to have been buried between AD 72 and AD 410.
-Eleven thousand epitaphs and inscriptions have been found; few dates are between AD 72 and 100; the most are from AD 150 to AD 410.
+More than six, some estimates say eight, million bodies are known to have been buried between 72 and 410 AD.
+Eleven thousand epitaphs and inscriptions have been found; few dates are between 72 and 100 AD; the most are from 150 to 410 AD.
 The galleries are from three to five feet wide and eight feet high, and the niches for bodies are five tiers deep, one above another, each silent tenant in its separate cell.
-At the entrance of each cell is a tile or slab of marble, once securely cemented and inscribed with name, epitaph or emblem.[^76] Haweis beautifully says in his *Conquering Cross*: \"The public life of the early Christian was persecution above ground; his private life was prayer underground.\" The emblems and inscriptions are most suggestive.
+At the entrance of each cell is a tile or slab of marble, once securely cemented and inscribed with name, epitaph or emblem.[^77] Haweis beautifully says in his *Conquering Cross*: \"The public life of the early Christian was persecution above ground; his private life was prayer underground.\" The emblems and inscriptions are most suggestive.